 When a patient is consuming excessive servings of carbohydrates that are rendering the pancreas unable to develop insulin, which is essential for lowering blood sugar levels naturally, there is a grave cause for concern.

 So, what are carbohydrates and what makes them so unhealthy for diabetic patients?
 Basically, carbohydrates are a group of macronutrients, which also include sugar, and they are most threatening nutrient for diabetic patients.
-The most worrisome aspect about managing diabetic symptoms is always the constant fluctuations between too high blood pressure levels or hyperglycaemia, or too low blood pressure levels, known as hypoglycaemia.
+The most worrisome aspect about managing diabetic symptoms is always the constant fluctuations between too high blood sugar levels or hyperglycaemia, or too low blood sugar levels, known as hypoglycaemia.

 Both these conditions aggravate diabetic symptoms, along with triggering the onset of other health ailments, such as vomiting, rapid heartburn, confusion, nausea, stomach aches and dizziness.
 In certain severe cases, extremely high or low blood sugar levels can even lead to sudden loss of consciousness and rapid death.